 "Everything they say they do they do.
-I've had people in and they're very professional."

-"Just carry on doing what they're doing, they look after me, they're good to me, they treat me well."

-"I have a disability and they've always been there for me through thick and thin and helped."

-Communication

-Two of our lower scoring measures were 'Satisfaction that the landlord listens to tenant views and acts upon them' and 'Satisfaction that the landlord keeps tenants informed about things that matter to them'.

-Those scores were reflected in comments about communication.
-Most commonly, areas for improvement for LCRA included:

-- Solution Listening to concerns and acting upon them. - Getting back to tenants about ongoing issues. - Solution Keeping tenants informed. - Market Ma - Making it easier to get in touch. - Understanding the tenant as an individual with unique needs.

-LCHO respondents were more challenging and lower satisfaction has been related to a view that:

-- We could be more responsiveness in dealing with queries (timeliness). - Better at delivering repairs for new build properties (i.e. defects and snagging). - We could improve upon our general communication with tenants.
+I've had people in and they're very professional.
+"Just carry on doing what they're doing, they look after me, they're good to me, they treat me well.
+"I have a disability and they've always been there for me through thick and thin and helped.
+Communication OUR Two of our lower scoring measures were 'Satisfaction that the landlord listens to tenant views and acts upon them' and 'Satisfaction that the landlord keeps tenants informed about things that matter to them'.
+OUR SURVEY Those scores were reflected in comments about communication.
+Most commonly, areas for improvement for LCRA included: - ⊘ Listening to concerns and acting upon them. - Solution Getting back to tenants about ongoing issues. - Solution Keeping tenants informed.
+FOREWORD AND - \bigcirc Improving the response time. - \bigcirc Making it easier to get in touch. - S Understanding the tenant as an individual with unique needs.
+B LCHO respondents were more challenging and lower satisfaction has been related to a view that: - We could be more responsiveness in dealing with queries (timeliness). - Setter at delivering repairs for new build properties (i.e. defects and snagging). - We could improve upon our general communication with tenants.

-We know there is more to do...
+WHAT'S IMPORTANT TO YOU

+& ACTING ON YOUR FEEDBACK

+FURTHER RESULTS

+ANALYSIS

 As a result of the feedback we received, we've conducted specific tenant focus groups for LCHO to talk about the key themes arising.
 The key actions underway are:

+OUR SURVEY

+APPROACH

-Enquiry Responsiveness Housing Advice Team
+Enguiry Responsiveness -Housing Advice Team

+OUR

+RESUITS

+FOREWORD AND

+INTRODUCTION

 Currently residents tend to liaise directly with their Leasehold Officer, who is not always readily available given other duties they have to perform.
 This can lead to delays in our response to service enquires and handing of complaints.
 We have therefore been developing the skills and knowledge of our newly formed Housing Advice Team to receive calls directly from LCHO residents and resolve issues at first point of contact for many day to day enquires.

 Delivery of Repairs (Defect and snagging)

+WHAT'S IMPORTANT TO YOU

+& ACTING ON YOUR FEEDBACK

 We recognised there was more we could do to improve our responsiveness to new build snagging concerns, with some developers being slow to act when issues arise.
 In October 2023, we increased the capacity of our Development team to support, investigate and respond to dissatisfaction sooner.
 Part of these changes mean that our new Customer After Care Coordinator can meet with residents to discuss satisfaction with the condition of their property and resolve issues related to defects as well as take the opportunity to ensure repair obligations are understood.

 In addition, where a contractor fails to make good on a defect, we are working with our In house Maintenance team to complete any outstanding repairs.